bautista-corpus/Collaboard/README.md

 # Collaboard
-A Collaborative Whiteboard with Chat using Canvas and Nodejs
+A Collaborative Whiteboard with Chat using Canvas, Nodejs and Fabricjs